sjerzykiewicz/automations/README.md

 ## List:
 - files_organizer.py - a script to organize files in "Downloads" into directories by their type;
-- gifts.py - a script to draw Christmas gifts between people;
+- gifts.py - a script to draw Christmas exchange between people;